Social services complaints - who can use the complaints procedure

 A child, can make a complaint themselves, or a representative can make a complaint on a child's behalf, for example:

-- someone the LA thinks has sufficient interest in the child's welfare and is a suitable person.
+someone your local council thinks has sufficient interest in the child's welfare and is a suitable person

-If the complaint relates to a looked after child, a child in need or a care leaver, the LA has a duty to provide an advocate if you want one.
+If the complaint relates to a looked after child, a child in need or a care leaver, your local council has a duty to provide an advocate if you want one.

 Do you want to complain about social services for a child or an older person?
 If so, the Children's Commissioner for Wales, or the Older People’s Commissioner for Wales may be able to help.